jon-heard/obsidian-inline-scripts-library/state.sfile.md

 	}
 }

-confirmObjectPath("_inlineScripts.state.listeners.onReset");
+// Setup the event callback arrays confirmObjectPath("_inlineScripts.state.listeners.onReset");
 confirmObjectPath("_inlineScripts.state.listeners.onLoad");

-// Determine root folder for state file (every time, in case sfiles are moved) confirmObjectPath("_inlineScripts.state.stateFile");
+// Determine root folder for state data-file (every time, in case sfiles are moved) confirmObjectPath("_inlineScripts.state.stateFile");
 let stateFileHasBeenSet = false;
-for (const sfile of _inlineScripts.inlineScripts.plugin.settings.shortcutFiles) {
+// Find the "state" sfile in the sfile's list... for (const sfile of _inlineScripts.inlineScripts.plugin.settings.shortcutFiles) {
+	// Found the "state" sfile!
 	if (sfile.address.endsWith("state.sfile.md"))
 	{
-		const path = sfile.address.slice(0, -14) + STATE_FILE_NAME;
+		// Make the state data-file be stored right next to the state sfile const path = sfile.address.slice(0, -14) + STATE_FILE_NAME;
-		if (_inlineScripts.state.stateFile.path != path)
+		// If the new path is different, change it and remember that it's been changed if (_inlineScripts.state.stateFile.path != path)
 		{
 			_inlineScripts.state.stateFile.path = path;